 Make sure you always refill your medicines before you run out!
-Missing just 1 or 2 doses of your anti-rejection medicines, or even taking them late, can cause organ rejection.
+It's best to ask for your refill when you have about a week's worth left.
+If you miss just 1 or 2 doses of your anti-rejection medicines, or even take them late, it can cause organ rejection.